 Financial advisors, called underwriters, are hired to conduct an IPO.
 Most often, these are investment banks.
 An underwriter helps set the stock price, runs a marketing campaign to attract investors, and collects initial bids to buy securities before they become publicly available on the exchange.

-The company prepares reports, evaluates the financial condition and efficiency of the company.
+The company prepares reports and evaluates the financial condition and efficiency of the company.
 This phase can take several years.

 The underwriter forms the so-called application book of those who want to buy shares before they are traded on the stock exchange.
-The share price, their number, dividend policy are determined.
+The share price, their number, and their dividend policy are determined.

 From the application book, some shares are distributed to investors.
-Then the stock market trading begins.
+Then stock market trading begins.

 The company must choose a leading PR structure that specializes in interaction with financial institutions and investors.